Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

 Some medical conditions may interact with carbidopa/levodopa.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, irregular heartbeat) or heart attack, blood pressure problems, endocrine problems, fainting, lung problems (eg, asthma), kidney or liver problems, neuroleptic malignant syndrome (NMS), a severe muscle problem called rhabdomyolysis, glaucoma or increased pressure in the eye, stomach or intestinal problems (eg, ulcers, bleeding), or mood or mental problems (eg, depression)
+- if you have a history of heart attack or other heart problems (eg, irregular heartbeat), blood pressure problems, endocrine problems, fainting, lung or breathing problems (eg, asthma), kidney or liver problems, glaucoma or increased pressure in the eye, skin cancer or skin growths, stomach or bowel problems (eg, ulcers, bleeding), sleep problems, or mood or mental problems (eg, depression, suicidal thoughts or actions)